ghodulik95/chromebook-nautilus-desktop/README.md

 <a name="top"></a>
 # Customized Desktop Environment for Xubuntu on the Samsung Chromebook Plus v2 (Nautilus)

 So you’ve installed (or want to install) Linux on your beloved Samsung Chromebook Plus v2 (Nautilus) but don’t want to deal with improper key mappings, poor tablet-mode handling, or missing ChromeOS conveniences (e.g., gesture navigation).
 Don’t worry—this repository should help!
-I have found these modifications sufficiently address those issues, at least for my needs.
+I have found these modifications sufficiently address those needs.

 ### Tested configuration